Sorry, you need to enable JavaScript to visit this website.

 During the visit victims are told about Hollie Guard and are encouraged to download the app.
 When registering their details on the app, they will be issued with a unique registration code, which provides them access to the Hollie Guard Extra facility.
 The victim has the option of adding up to five friends and family emergency contacts.
 Within the app, details of location or a duration of a meeting can be added if a person was going on a date.
 This would activate the functionality if they failed to sign back into the app to demonstrate they are safe.

-If an individual is in danger the facility is activated by either shaking the smartphone for five seconds or holding the warning sign on the app for five seconds.
+If an individual is in danger the facility is activated by either shaking the smartphone for 5 seconds or holding the warning sign on the app for 5 seconds.
 Humberside Police advise the sole use of the shaking technique.
-Upon activation an emergency alert is sent to up to five emergency contacts in the form of a text, at the same time the police force control room (FCR) are alerted directly by Hollie Guard who provide details including GPS location, allowing police resources to be deployed and recorded onto the log system.
-Using the Hollie Guard app does require an internet connection of either Wi-Fi 4G or 5G to save a meeting which is then saved in the cloud.
+Upon activation an emergency alert is sent to up to five emergency contacts in the form of a text and to Hollie Guard’s alarm receiving centre (ARC).
+The ARC makes an assessment and triages if necessary to a police force control room (FCR) who will then decide whether and how to deploy police resources for assistance.
+Using the Hollie Guard app does require an internet connection of either Wi-Fi, 4G or 5G to save a meeting which is then saved in the Cloud.
 This enables an alert to be sent if the phone is then switched off or does not receive signal.

 The app has the ability to record audio and visual footage as long as these features are enabled.
 Incidents of DA reported to the police do not require cooperation or engagement by the victim for prosecution.
 When victims are not ready to engage with the police, the evidence can be used to build a victimless prosecution which can be passed onto the Crown Prosecution Service (CPS) to decide whether the case can go to trial.